Support our Nonprofit Magazine!

 I was still chasing a body ideal, just one that was focused on ‘wellness’ instead of thinness.

-The messages are everywhere–in both the fitness and eating disorder recovery industries.
+The messages are everywhere in the fitness and eating disorder recovery industries.

 So, from my personal experience, would I suggest exercising in a general group fitness class or on your own in a gym while in recovery?
 No.

-I used to believe I was the only trainer who takes a body positive approach to my work, but I was wrong.
-I found a meaningful space to teach and train at the all women’s gym Uplift Studios, which focuses on women empowerment rather than aesthetic.
-I also discovered Superfit Hero’s Body Positive Fitness Finder, which is a directory for body positive trainers and spaces all over the world.
+I used to believe I was the only trainer who took a body-positive approach to my work, but I was wrong.
+I found a meaningful space to teach and train at a women’s gym that focuses on empowerment rather than aesthetics.

-I have made it my mission through Thrive Tribe Movement to break down marginalization by the fitness industry.
+I have made it my mission to break down marginalization by the fitness industry.
 Make it your mission to get angry at anyone who tells you how your body ‘should’ look in recovery.